DataDog/kics/documentation/rules/terraform/gcp/google_container_node_pool_auto_repair_disabled.md

 ### Description

  Enabling auto repair for Google Kubernetes Engine (GKE) node pools ensures that failed or unhealthy nodes are automatically detected and repaired, maintaining cluster health and minimizing manual intervention.
-If the `auto_repair` attribute is set to `false` or omitted in a Terraform resource like
+If the `auto_repair` attribute is set to `false` or omitted in a Terraform resource, as in the following configuration, unhealthy nodes may persist and degrade application availability or introduce operational risks:

 ```
 management {